 Carver Village Hall (Second).
 Once located on the northeast corner of Main Street East and Oak Street, the building was large enough to fill almost the entire lot.
 In the 1880s Carver wanted to build a new and larger city hall to serve as Carver's town hall, village hall, meeting place, and seat of city government.
 When finally built it served the town from the 1880s until 1956 when it was sold and a new town/village hall was built on the southwest corner of Fourth and Broadway where the Neunsinger Hotel once sat.
-This second Carver Village Hall replaced an earlier smaller frame township building, perhaps built in the 1860s.
+This second Carver Village Hall replaced an earlier smaller frame township building, perhaps built in the 1860s or early 1870s.
 The north end of the old hall had a large stage to accommodate speakers, concerts, dance troupes, balls, the Carver Coronet Band, and other public functions.
 The structure had a large gymnasium/auditorium that was used as an opera house and roller rink, and also as a basketball court with a low ceiling.
 Because of the low ceiling Carver basketball players developed a low-trajectory shot, known as the "Carver Arc".
-Immediately to the east of the public hall was a long narrow horse barn with many stalls, and to the northeast was yet another long narrow horse barn with stalls.
+Immediately to the east of the public hall was a long narrow horse barn with stalls.